addyosmani/backbone-fundamentals/README.md

 In this example, we're going to have a controller called ```PhotosController`` which will be in charge of individual photos in the application.
 It will ensure that when the view updates (e.g a user editd the photo meta-data) the corresonding model does too.

-Note: We won't be delving heavily into Spine.js at all, but will just take a ten-foot view of what it's controllers can do:
+(Note: We won't be delving heavily into Spine.js beyond this example, but it's worth looking at it to learn more about Javascript frameworks in general.)

 ```javascript
 // Controllers in Spine are created by inheriting from Spine.Controller